 As in the rest of the report, the main criterion used in the Selected World Development Indicators to classify economies and broadly distinguish stages of economic development is GNP per capita.
 Economies are classified into three categories according to income.
 The classification used in this edition has been updated to reflect the World Bank's current operational guidelines.
-The GNP per capita cutoff levels are as follows: low-income, \$760 or less in 1998; middle-income, \$761 to \$9,360; and high-income, \$9,361 and above.
-A further division at GNP per capita \$3,030 is made between lower-middle-income and upper-middleincome economies.
+The GNP per capita cutoff levels are as follows: low income, \$755 or less in 1999; middle income, \$756-9,265; and high income, \$9,266 or more.
+A further division at \$2,995 is made between lower-middle-income and upper-middle-income economies.
 Economies are further classified by region.
-See the table on Classification of Economies at the end of this volume for a list of economies in each group (including those with populations of less than 1.5 million).
+See the table on classification of economies at the end of this volume for a list of economies in each group (including those with populations of less than 1.5 million).

-From time to time an economy's classification is revised because of changes in the above cutoff values or in the economy's measured level of GNP per capita.
+From time to time an economy's classification is revised because of changes in the above cutoff values or in the economy's measured GNP per capita.
 When such changes occur, aggregates based on those classifications are recalculated for the past period so that a consistent time series is maintained.
-Between 1998 and 1999 several large countries changed classification, resulting in significant changes in the income and regional aggregates.
-For example, the Republic of Korea, previously classified as a high-income economy, now falls in the upper-middle-income group; therefore data for Korea are also included in the aggregates for developing countries in East Asia and Pacific.
-Revisions to estimates of China's GNP per capita have caused that economy to be reclassified as low-income.
-The following changes are also reflected: South Africa moved from upper-middleto lower-middle-income; Indonesia and the Solomon Islands from lower-middle- to low-income; Grenada and Panama from lower-middle- to upper-middleincome; and Albania and Bosnia and Herzegovina from low-income to lower-middle-income.
+Between 1999 and 2000 several large countries changed classification, resulting in significant changes in the income and regional aggregates.
+For example, revisions to estimates of China's GNP per capita have caused that economy to be reclassified from low to lower middle income.
+The following changes are also reflected: Turkey moved from upper middle income to lower middle income; Georgia, Ukraine, and Uzbekistan from lower middle income to low income; Dominica and South Africa from lower middle income to upper middle income; and Honduras from low income to lower middle income.